matplotlib/matplotlib/doc/users/tight_layout_guide.rst

 Caveats
 -------

- * *tight_layout* only considers ticklabels, axis labels, and titles.
-Thus, other atists may be clipped and also may overlap.
+ * :func:`~matplotlib.pyplot.tight_layout` only considers ticklabels, axis
+   labels, and titles.
+Thus, other artists may be clipped and also may overlap.

  * It assumes that the extra space needed for ticklabels, axis labels, and titles is independent of original location of axes.
-This is often True, but there are rare cases it is not.
+This is often true, but there are rare cases where it is not.

  * pad=0 clips some of the texts by a few pixels.
 This may be a bug or a limitation of the current algorithm and it is not clear why it